CPCLab/lister/README.md

 # Running the parser

 1. Create SOP according to the above annotation rules.
-2. Change the input directory/file name in the python script (2nd last line).
+2. Change the input directory/file name in the python script (2nd last line). - check ´# ADJUST INPUT/OUTPUT FILE HERE´ in the code.
-3. Change the output directory/filename (last line).
+3. Change the output directory/filename (last line). - check ´# ADJUST INPUT/OUTPUT FILE HERE´ in the code.
 4. Run the script.

+# Open for discussion

+1. Comments serialization, as well as representing and structuring comments in the output file.
+2. The necessity of supporting substeps parsing and serialization.
+3. Support for plain text format.
+4. Support for markdown:
+   1. This will require redesign on how the text should be annotated, as the bracketing method will break (or requires a lot of metacharacters).
+   2. On the plus side, MD is supported by eLabFTW, and since it is a non binary file, the changes can be tracked on version control system.
+5. Maintaining information in the form of images, tables, figures etc.
+6. Integration with eLabFTW.
+7. Whether integration with SWATE and ARC is feasible.
+8. Creating ontology terms from collected SOPs, and linking the keys with the ontologies.

 # Further plans